protocol/research-website/content/posts/202303-discourse-graphs-q-and-a/index.md

 ---

-Interview between Tom Kalil (Chief Innovation Officer of [Schmidt Futures](https://www.schmidtfutures.com/)), [Dr. Evan Miyazono](/authors/evan-miyazono/), Research Team Lead at Protocol Labs, and [Dr. Matt Akamatsu](https://www.biology.washington.edu/people/profile/matthew-akamatsu), Assistant Professor of Biology at the University of Washington.
+Interview between [Tom Kalil](https://www.schmidtfutures.com/person/tom-kalil/), Chief Innovation Officer of [Schmidt Futures](https://www.schmidtfutures.com/), [Dr. Evan Miyazono](/authors/evan-miyazono/), Research Team Lead at Protocol Labs, and [Dr. Matt Akamatsu](https://www.biology.washington.edu/people/profile/matthew-akamatsu), Assistant Professor of Biology at the University of Washington.

 **Tom Kalil**:  I wanted to talk to Evan and Matt because of their pioneering work on discourse graphs – a potentially new way of communicating and sharing scientific arguments.
 I think more scientists and funders of science should be aware of these ideas.
 I’m also interested in the use of graphs for fostering innovation and commercialization of research, such as work by Deep Science Ventures on [outcomes graphs](https://deepscienceventures.com/content/the-outcomes-graph-2).

-Below is a copy of the Q&A conducted over email between me, Evan and Matt.
+Below is a copy of the Q&A conducted over email between me, Evan, and Matt.

-Individual answers are from Evan Miyazono (EM) and Matt Akamatsu (MA).
+_Individual answers are from Evan Miyazono (EM) and Matt Akamatsu (MA)._

 <br />

-**What is a discourse graph, and how are scientists beginning to use them**?
+**What is a discourse graph, and how are scientists beginning to use them?**

 **EM**:  A discourse graph is a way of structuring and sharing scientific arguments.
 Each brief note is labeled as a *question*, *claim*, or *evidence*.
 These notes (nodes) are connected to each other (via edges) in a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) based on their relationships.

 <center>{{< figure src="dg-schema.png" width="850px" caption="Discourse graph schema.
-Scientific arguments are decomposed into their constituent parts - questions, claims, evidence - and connected into a graph.
+Scientific arguments are decomposed into their constituent parts -- questions, claims, evidence -- and connected into a graph.
 Evidence can support or oppose a claim.">}}</center>

 **MA**: Discourse graphs currently have two use cases: